Muara Bungo: Waterways

-The Benit river runs through Muara Bungo, and proven gold deposits in the river within Muara Bungo were estimated at 1383 kg in 2005.
+The town lies of the south bank of the Batang Hari River.
+The Benit River, a tributary of the Batang Hari, runs through Muara Bungo before merging with the Batang Hari, and proven gold deposits in the river within Muara Bungo were estimated at 1383 kg in 2005.

 Climate

 Muara Bungo has a tropical rainforest climate (Af) with heavy rainfall year-round.

 Infrastructure

 Transportation

 The Muara Bungo Airport is located in Muara Bungo, and began operations in November 2012.
 A roadway connects Muara Bungo with Jambi City and Palembang.
 In 1977, the Sawahtambang-Muara Bungo highway was under construction.

 Emergency services

 Muara Bungo has a fire department that is equipped with fire trucks.
 The fire department responds to building fires and fires on agricultural and vacant lands.
 In May 2015, it was reported that fires in Muara Bungo during 2015 had caused Rp $3 billion in losses and damages, which is approximately US$223,957.
 The damage estimate was mostly attributed to building fires.
 Muara Bungo also has a police department.

 Business and commerce

 A branch of Bank Rakyat Indonesia is located in Muara Bungo.